opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 Redline testing uses timed mode to perform the following actions:

-1. Ramp up client load until errors occur
+1. Ramp up client load until errors occur.
-2. Scale down in response to failures
+2. Scale down in response to failures.
-3. Wait for recovery and ramp up again
+3. Wait for recovery and ramp up again.

 ### Feedback Actor and shared state